 MBA, Carnegie Mellon University

-In my research, I focus on emotions and decision making in negotiations, organizations, and interpersonal interactions.
-My research has been published as the lead article in Negotiation and Conflict Management Research (14% acceptance rate) and accepted for publication at the Academy of Management Perspectives (10% acceptance rate).
-My research has also been presented at the Annual Meeting of the Academy of Management and the International Association for Conflict Management.
+Redona is currently an Assistant Professor in Residence and the Academic co-Director of MBA Programs at the University of Connecticut School of Business.
+Her research focuses on emotions and decision making in negotiations, organizations, and interpersonal interactions.
+It has been published the Academy of Management Perspectives, Journal of Business Ethics, and as the lead article in Negotiation and Conflict Management Research.
+It has also been presented at the Annual Meeting of the Academy of Management and the International Association for Conflict Management.

-I received my BS in economics from the Smeal School of Business and Schreyer Honors College at Penn State University and MBA from the Tepper School of Business at Carnegie Mellon University.
-Prior to enrolling in the PhD Program at UConn, I served as a management consultant to Yale School of Management Executive Education and held various financial analyst roles at Lockheed Martin.
+Redona received her PhD in management from the School of Business at the University of Connecticut, MBA from the Tepper School of Business at Carnegie Mellon University, and BS in economics from the Smeal School of Business and Schreyer Honors College at Penn State University.
+Prior to joining the University of Connecticut, Redona served as a management consultant to Yale School of Management Executive Education and held various finance roles at Lockheed Martin.